azrafe7/send2photopea/README.md

 Should work for Image Elements, and Video Elements too. ;D (but not yet for those with overlay elements)

-Now you can also click on the extension button to send a screenshot to Photopea.
+Now you can also right-click on the extension button and choose "Take page screenshot..." to send a screenshot to Photopea.

 ... and choose to open Photopea in incognito if it's not already open (tick "Use incognito..." from the extension button context menu).